 - Find an education funding option (or options) that fits your needs and financial outlook.
 For more detail, see our guide to Saving for College (PDF).

-- Talk to your children or grandchildren about college dreams and savings.
+- Talk to your children or grandchildren about college plans and savings.

 1 Total yearly costs for in-state tuition, fees, books, and room and board (transportation and miscellaneous expenses not included).
 Base is 2022-2023 school year.
 Costs for all future years projected by Wells Fargo Advisors in November 2022 assuming a 2.5% national average increase per year for public and a 3.0% national average increase per year for private (based on a 10-year historical average).
 Source: Trends in College Pricing and Student Aid. collegeboard.org

 2 Individuals under the age of 24 may be subject to the “kiddie tax” rules.
 The unearned income of an individual subject to the kiddie tax rules is taxed at the higher of the parents’ top marginal rate or the child’s tax rate.